Jony635/Metal-Pinball/README.md

 - *Left_Arrow*: Move Left Flippers.
 - *Right_Arrow*: Move Right Flippers.
 - *Space_Bar*: Shoot the Ball.
+- *Executable_Commands*: Use the command "godmode" to disable losing lives.
 ## Instructions
 Get a lot of points before losing all the balls